 SOME PEOPLE ARE DEPRAVED PSYCHOPATHS EVEN AS TEENS

 Thankfully, the numbers of teen psychopaths globally is very small.
 But the facts are -sadly – the facts.
-This page is devoted to the work of caring experts who work to make our world a safer place by helping us to understand, identify and intervene in the cases of the most serious kinds of mental illness that make some few dangerous people commit horrific murders.
+This page is devoted to the work of caring experts who work to make our world a safer place by helping us to understand, identify, and intervene in the cases of the most serious kinds of mental illness that make some few dangerous people commit horrific murders.

 We note with solemnity that MOST people who are mentally ill are completely non-violent, and that they are much, much more often victims of violent crime – not the perpetrators.
 We heartily applaud and support the work of NAMI to bring best practices and best information to all the ways that mental illness and the criminal justice system intersect.
-NAMI has criminal justice committees around the nation who are experts and a great resource for helping policy makers determine guidelines in sentencing, for example.
+NAMI has criminal justice committees around the nation who have experts and are a great resource for helping policy makers determine guidelines in sentencing, for example.
 NAMI has several publications, this one for example, that help frame the discussion.

 Nonetheless, rarely, psychopaths do exist and are often extremely dangerous.
-One of the reasons that many victims families, as well as a vast majority of the American public, often support natural life or very long term sentences for extremely violent offenders, even ones who are only 16 or 17 at the time of the crime, is because of the very sad reality of the biological brain disorders under the umbrella term “psychopathology”.
+One of the reasons that many victims’ families, as well as a vast majority of the American public, often support natural life or very long term sentences for extremely violent offenders, even ones who are only 16 or 17 at the time of the crime, is because of the very sad reality of the biological brain disorders under the umbrella term “psychopathology”.
 Some people are just too dangerous to be allowed to walk among us – probably for life.

-How and where we keep them away from us – in prison or secure hospital – is a valid discussion for policy makers to have.
+How and where we keep them away from us – in prison or secure hospitals – is a valid discussion for policy makers to have.
 Proper medical treatment of the incarcerated population is, of course, vital.

 We are thankful for the increasingly good assessment tools that psychiatrists have available to them and feel they should be broadly used to evaluate inmates who commit violent crimes.
 We can certainly debate whether or not these offenders should be housed in hospitals or prisons (or prisons with good medical staff).
 And we can all certainly pray, hope, and work for treatments.
 The best we can do right now is to be much more aware and to translate that awareness into PREVENTION.